-The Royal Netherlands Society of International Law (KNVIR) was founded in 1910 as the Netherlands Society of International Law and as the Dutch Branch of the International Law Association (ILA), but as an international law society in The Netherlands it also has its own activities.
-On the occasion of the celebration of its 100th anniversary the Society was granted the right to add “Royal” to its name.
+The Royal Netherlands Society of International Law (KNVIR) was founded in 1910 as the Netherlands Society of International Law and as the Dutch Branch of the International Law Association (ILA).
+On the occasion of the celebration of its 100th anniversary the Society was granted the right to add ‘Royal’ to its name.”

 Membership of the KNVIR is open to everyone interested in international law generally.
 Many of the Society’s members are legal professionals, working e.g. as advocates, judges, law makers, civil servants, corporate lawyers or as teachers and/or researchers at a university or college.

 The KNVIR aims to realise its purpose by bringing together practical and theoretical knowledge and experience from within The Netherlands and to support the activities of the International Law Association also on an international level.
-Members are able to meet each other at events organised by the Society, at seminars and expert meetings organised upon the initiative of members of the KNVIR, as well as through ILA committees and study groups and, in particular, during the worldwide ILA conference organised once every two years, most recently in Sydney in August 2018.
+Members are able to meet each other at events organised by the Society, at seminars and expert meetings organised upon the initiative of members of the KNVIR, as well as through ILA committees and study groups and, in particular, during the worldwide ILA conference organised once every two years.

 The Annual General Meeting of the KNVIR is held, in principle, on the first Friday of November.